MaxDM2021/bounse-insights-countries-test/README.md

 # Testing of application by Cypress

-1. Register download and install [Cypress app](https://docs.cypress.io/guides/getting-started/installing-cypress) in your PC.
+1. Register, download and install [Cypress app](https://docs.cypress.io/guides/getting-started/installing-cypress) in your PC.
 2. Follow to your project: `cd /your/project/path`.
 3. Instal `npm i cypress`.
 4. Open `Cypress app` with use command `npx cypress open`.